 I missed dinner at commons.

 “Why do you need grad school help?”
 Jack quizzes me about the ECON 10 course.
 I show him my notes.
 He is satisfied that it’s a difficult assignment but not happy that I plan to meet the grad student for a second day.
-He slowly realizes there’s an underlying basis for my role with The National Lampoon.
-He is miffed that Daddy advises me on work-study that is taking me away from him.
+He slowly realizes there is an underlying basis for my role with The National Lampoon.
+He is miffed that Daddy advises me on the work-study that is taking me away from him.

 “Go see Carol,” I order him.
 “I need to straighten out our roommate on why he’s so insecure.”

 David makes a quick exit.
 I relax my hold on Jack’s neck.
 He is bug-eyed, staring up at me.
 Without saying a word, I search his heart for what he is feeling.
 The connection is blocked.
 I slap him, over and over.
 Finally he breaks down, crying in despair.
 The tears flow, but no words escape his lips.
 My heart keeps asking him why he has me blocked.
 I am so frustrated, I continue to slap him.